Code-Institute-Submissions/ms1-the_rolls/README.md

 - **[Cssgradient.io](https://cssgradient.io/)** Used to create color gradient background.

-- **[jQuery v3.6.0](https://autoprefixer.github.io/)** Used to implement the javaScript that presents the modal when the form has been successfully submitted.
+- **[jQuery](https://autoprefixer.github.io/)** Used to implement the javaScript that presents the modal when the form has been successfully submitted.

 - **[A11y Color Contrast Accessibility Validator](https://color.a11y.com/Contrast/)** Used to check color contrast of the site for accessibility.